samuelefiorini/jupyter-devbox/README.md

 # jupyter-devbox

-A Docker development box for Jupyter Notebook's with a focus on Computer Vision, Machine Learning, Statistics and Visualization.
+A Docker development box for Jupyter Notebook's with a focus on Machine Learning, Statistics and Visualization.

 #### What is this?

 This is a Docker container based on Debian Linux (see [Dockerfile](https://github.com/jakoch/jupyter-devbox/blob/main/.devcontainer/Dockerfile)).
 It sets up a Python/Jupyter Notebook development environment for Visual Studio Code.
-The pre-installed libraries include OpenCV, Tensorflow, Keras, Numpy, Pandas, Sklearn, Scipy, Matplotlib, Seaborn, Imutils, SqlAlchemy.
+The pre-installed libraries include Numpy, Pandas, Sklearn, Scipy, Matplotlib.

 #### What is pre-installed?